yinpengji/scratchx/README.md

 # Usage

 1. Start Arudino, make sure the bluetooth started.
 2. Start the websocket server.
+You'll have to change the bluetooth device name and pin in the code.
 3. Load the scratch extention from ScratchX.

 # Why doing this